akhileshbelanke/eyantra/README.md

 Todo - Path planning shortest path algorithm over grid.
 Implement travelling salesman algorithm over grid.
        Done - a.
 Calculate distance matrix.
        Done - b.
 Implement Bellman Held Karp algorithm.
 Output will be nodes to visit in order.
-       Todo - c.
+       Done - c.
 Select 1 of 4 corner, for each node in the list.
-       Todo - d.
+       Done - d.
 Execute on this path.
        Todo - e.
 Maintain checklist of the nodes, will be helpful while obstacle avoidance.
 Todo - Obstacle avoidance algorithm.
 Todo - Adding appropriate delays - sensing, feeding, weeding, and turning.